parthchadha/parthchadha.github.io/_posts/2016-1-21-visual_attention.md

 With the new context vector $c^{t}$, we calculate the new state of decoder, which is RNN in image captioning case. $h\_{t} = \phi\_{\theta}(h\_{t-1},x\_{t},c\_{t})$.

 This design of pipeline solves the problem of limited information being encoded by the encoder.
-Now based on decoder's output at each time step, we caclculate the weightage given to spatial or temporal part of input.
-Hence, each vector output by encoder now describes particular region of input.
-Attention mechanism learns to chose which information needs to focussed at particular time step.
+Now based on decoder's output at each time step, we calculate the weightage given to spatial or temporal part of input.
+Hence, each vector output by encoder now describes a particular region of the input.
+Attention mechanism learns to chose which information needs to focussed at a particular time step.

 ![Attention based model](https://heuritech.files.wordpress.com/2016/01/caption_attention1.png?w=470)